-- 70. In this Part "Bailiwick person" means a person ordinarily resident in the Bailiwick who is - - (a) a British citizen, a British Dependent Territories citizen, a British National (Overseas) or a British Overseas citizen, - (b) a person who under the British Nationality Act 1981 isa British subject, or - (c) a British protected person within the meaning of that Act;

-or a body incorporated under the law of any part of the Bailiwick.
+- 70. In this Part "Bailiwick person" means a person ordinarily resident in the Bailiwick who is - (a) a British citizen, a British Dependent Territories citizen, a British National (Overseas) or a British Overseas citizen, - (b) a person who under the British Nationality Act 1981 is a British subject, or or a body incorporated under the law of any part of the Bailiwick.